ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-02-10-cruising-through-fuerteventura.md

 ![Path in bad condition](/assets/images/IMG_7118_.jpg)

 I had to cross several canyons.
 After slightly touching the ground with the front axle and spinning the wheels in the first gear on a steep slope, I started questioning if I should keep driving further.
 I had no idea what I had to expect until reaching [Ajuy](https://www.google.com/maps/place/35628+Ajuy,+Las+Palmas,+Spain/), the next village which was about 10km away.
 My van is not a 4x4 off road truck.
 I can't even lock the differential.
-Was it worth to accept the risk of getting stuck or break my van in one of these canyons in the middle of nowhere?
+Was it worth to accept the risk of getting stuck or breaking my van in one of these canyons in the middle of nowhere?

 ![Between Llanos de la Concepción and Ajuy](/assets/images/IMG_7114.jpg)